nixworks/public/news/2010/08/8/index.md

 Rescuers in Chile start drilling holes to provide 33 trapped miners with oxygen after a cave-in blocks a rescue attempt.

 ### [Several countries evacuate staff from their embassies in Moscow due to the 2010 Russian wildfires including Germany, Austria, Poland and Canada, ](/news/2010/08/8/several-countries-evacuate-staff-from-their-embassies-in-moscow-due-to-the-2010-russian-wildfires-including-germany-austria-poland-and-can.md)
-_Context: Austria, Canada, Germany, Moscow, Poland, embassies, the recent wildfires_
+_Context: Austria, Canada, German, Moscow, Poland, embassies, the recent wildfires_

 ### [President of Sudan Omar al-Bashir says the "mandate" of the United Nations, African Union and international aid organisations in Darfur is to "support government authorities" and that expulsion is the other option. ](/news/2010/08/8/president-of-sudan-omar-al-bashir-says-the-mandate-of-the-united-nations-african-union-and-international-aid-organisations-in-darfur-is-t.md)
 _Context: African Union, Darfur, Omar al-Bashir, Sudanese President, United Nations, mandate_